Lillian1070/showcase_sql_3/README.md

 ### Step 2c: Create a Temporary Table `T3` to Calculate the Average Rating of Each Movie

-Please note that I used `ORDER BY` and `LIMIT 1` to ensure that, while the rating is tied, only the movie name with the lexicographically smallest first letter is represented.
+Please note that I used `ORDER BY` and `LIMIT 1` to ensure that, while the average rating is tied, only the movie name with the lexicographically smallest first letter is selected.

 ```sql
     T3 AS (